My Soul to Take

-My Soul to Take is a 2010 American slasher film written and directed by Wes Craven.
-It is his first film since 1994's Wes Craven's New Nightmare that he wrote, produced, and directed.
+My Soul to Take is a 2010 American supernatural slasher film produced, written, and directed by Wes Craven, marking the first time he had filled all three roles since Wes Craven's New Nightmare in 1994.
 The film stars Max Thieriot as Adam "Bug" Hellerman, who is one of seven teenagers chosen to die following the anniversary of a serial killer's death.
 Denzel Whitaker, Raul Esparza, and Shareeka Epps also star.
-The film's title comes from a line in the prayer "Now I Lay Me Down to Sleep", which reads "If I shall die before I wake, I pray the Lord my soul to take."
-Craven previously used the prayer as a mantra by Nancy Thompson in A Nightmare on Elm Street.
+The film's title comes from a line in the prayer "Now I Lay Me Down to Sleep", which reads "If I should die before I wake, I pray the Lord my soul to take": Craven previously used the prayer as a mantra of Nancy Thompson in A Nightmare on Elm Street.

-The film was released on October 8, 2010.
+My Soul to Take was released by Relativity Media on October 8, 2010.
 It was unsuccessful at the box office, grossing just $21 million against its $25 million budget, and received mostly negative reviews from critics.

+The film was one of Craven’s final slasher works before he died in 2015 and was later reappraised by horror fans, gaining a small cult following that considers it underrated.

 Plot

 Family man Abel Plenkov, a sufferer of dissociative identity disorder, accidentally discovers that he is the Riverton Ripper, a local, masked serial killer.
 After killing his pregnant wife, Sarah, and then his psychiatrist, he is shot down and carted away in an ambulance, leaving his young daughter Leah and premature son orphaned.
 On the way to the hospital, a paramedic suggests that Plenkov himself is innocent but that he houses multiple souls, with the Ripper's being one of them.
 Near death, Plenkov unexpectedly revives, slashing the paramedic in the throat, causing the ambulance to crash and burn.

-Seven children who were born on the day of Plenkov's death and supposedly carry the traits of his personalities are dubbed the Riverton Seven.
-Sixteen years later, the Riverton Seven – blind Jerome, loser Alex, imaginative Jay, timid Bug, religious Penelope, beautiful Brittany, and jock Brandon — gather for the annual ritual of "killing" a Ripper puppet to superstitiously prevent his return.
-Bug is elected but fails.
+7 children born on the same day as Plenkov's death, who supposedly carry his personality traits, are dubbed the Riverton 7.

+16 years later, the Riverton 7 – the blind Jerome King, the unpopular Alex Dunkelman, the creative Jay Chan, the timid Adam "Bug" Hellerman, the religious Penelope Bryte, the beautiful Brittany Cunningham, and the athletic Brandon O'Neil — gather for the annual ritual of "killing" a Ripper puppet to prevent his return superstitiously.
+Bug is elected to perform the kill but fails to do so.
 Not long after, Jay is murdered by the reappeared Ripper.
 At home, Bug begins to redo a class project, exhibiting Jay's creativity.

-At school, Brandon torments Bug and Alex on orders of Fang, a tyrannical bully.
-Bug and Alex decide to spy on Fang to see if Brittany has a crush on him.
+Brandon torments Bug and Alex at school on orders of Fang, a tyrannical bully.
+Bug and Alex spy on Fang to see if Brittany has a crush on him.
 During their surveillance, Fang cruelly alleges that Bug had previously been in institutions for killing people.
-Bug begins unwittingly imitating the rest of the Riverton Seven, as well as Fang.
-Penelope, having predicted the Ripper's return as well as their deaths, is the next one killed.
-Brandon and Brittany discover her body in the woods and are both stabbed to death also.
+Bug begins unwittingly imitating the rest of the Riverton 7 and Fang.
+Having predicted the Ripper's return and their deaths, Penelope is the next one killed.
+Brandon and Brittany discover her body in the woods and are both stabbed to death.